jr-frazier/jr-frazier/README.md

 - :seedling: Exploring Technical Content Writing and Youtube.

-- :zap: In my free time, I like to explore and learn new technologies, hang out with my family and excorsize.
+- :zap: In my free time, I like to explore and learn new technologies, hang out with my family and practice Brazilian Jiu-Jitsu 🥋.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-jrfrazier-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jrfrazier/)